tingjs05/Discord-Chatbot/README.md

 # Instructions to run code

 Download the [Voicevox Engine](https://github.com/VOICEVOX/voicevox_engine/releases/tag/0.14.4) and add it to the project folder to be able to generate the voice for the AI.
+Also, should probably add a `voices` folder to the project folder...

 Add an env file to the project folder that contains:
 - `DISCORD_TOKEN` (discord API key)